shubhamop20/shubhamop20/README.md

 - 👋 Hi, I’m Shubham
 - 👀 My areas of interest are Mechanical Core, Machine Learning and Data Science
-- 🌱 I’m currently pursuing Masters from Indian Institute of Technology Kanpur
-- 📫 How to reach me - shubhamop20@iitk.ac.in

 <!---
 shubhamop20/shubhamop20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.